Are There Heavy Metals in Your Salt? Safest Options for Clean Eating

 Redmond Real Salt: Lab-Tested, and USA-Sourced

 Redmond Real Salt is an ancient sea salt mined in Utah, USA.
-Third-party tests (by Mamavation and LeadSafeMama) have found very high levels of heavy metals in Redmond Real Salt.
+Third-party tests (by Mamavation and LeadSafeMama) have found very high levels of heavy metals in Redmond Real Salt, which you can see in Table 1.
 However, Redmond Real Salt has provided its own laboratory testing that show much safer levels so results are contradictory.
 To learn more, click here: Are there heavy metals in Real Salt?.

 Crucial Four Icelandic Flake Sea Salt: A Sustainable Delight

-Crucial Four sells mSalt and Icelandic Flake Sea Salt, which the company claims leave zero carbon footprint and have zero microplastics.
+Crucial Four sells two products: mSalt and Icelandic Flake Sea Sal.
+The company claims its products leave zero carbon footprint and have zero microplastics.
 Produced with geothermal energy from Iceland's hot springs, Crucial Four explains that its pristine source of seawater used and Iceland's stringent environmental standards lower the risk of microplastic contamination compared to sea salts from more polluted waters.

 Vera Salt